Uncertainties in the Transport Properties of Helium Gas at Cryogenic Temperatures Determined Using Molecular Dynamics Simulation: Theoretical Background

 \subsection{Quantum Effects}

+As the principles of quantum mechanics and classical physics are inherently different, and the latter being only an approximation to the former, studying physical phenomena in the classical framework leads to missing out on some details of the process under study.
+In this section, the quantum effects that are important for the transport properties are briefly described.

 Due to the wave-particle duality of quantum particles, at low temperatures, when the thermal de Broglie wavelength ($\lambda_{th}$), given by the expression $\lambda_{th}=\sqrt{2\pi\hbar^2/(k_BmT)}$, where $k_B$ is the Boltzmann's constant, $m$ is the mass of the molecule, $T$ is the temperature, and $\hbar$ is the reduced Planck's constant, is comparable to the particle's dimensions, diffraction effects become dominant \cite{bird}.
+Classically, as particles are not associated with any wave nature, these diffraction effects (inherent to waves) are absent.
 Furthermore, at cryogenic temperatures, the particles with spin half follow Fermi-Dirac statistics, and particles with integer spin follow Bose-Einstein statistics and not the classical Boltzmann distribution.
 When $\lambda_{th}$ is comparable to the inter-particle distances, the effects due to the quantum statistics (symmetry effects) become dominant \cite{bird}.

 For \textsuperscript 4He atoms, the Van der Waals radius ($r_v$) is 1.4 \AA.
 This corresponds to $\lambda_{th}$ of \textsuperscript 4He at $\sim$ 45 K. Fig. \ref{fig:length} shows how the mean inter-particle distances ($d$) in \textsuperscript 4He gas, obtained from the number density ($n$) data at atmospheric pressure \cite{he_data}, from the relation $ d=n^{-1/3}$, approaches $\lambda_{th}$ at a much lower temperature, less than 4.222 K, which is the boiling point of \textsuperscript 4He gas at atmospheric pressure \cite{he_data}.
-Hence, while considering quantum effects, quantum statistics effects may be neglected for the temperature range of 10 - 150 K.
+Hence, while considering quantum effects, quantum statistical effects may be neglected for the temperature range of 10 - 150 K.